bonialam119/boni-academic-kickstart/content/post/new/index.md

 ## Software used for the study
 - We used kaggle notebook as software tool for this study https://www.kaggle.com/kernels

-## Pre-recorded take
+## Data Collected
-For the purpose of our blog, we are using a pre-recorded take recorded using Motive software in 12 optitrack cameras in a motion capture setup.
-The take contains two actors fixed with active puck, for motion capture, interacting with a few objects such as a ball, a toy etc affixed with passive markers.
-The names of the two actors are 'Sanath' and 'Rubel' and their skeleton objects are named the same.
+For the purpose of our study, we collected data from kaggle "Real or Not?
+NLP with Disaster Tweets" competition from the following link. https://www.kaggle.com/c/nlp-getting-started/data

 ## Motion Builder
 MotionBuilder is a 3D character animation software produced by Autodesk.
 A free version of the software can be downloaded with a student account.
 It is used for virtual cinematography, motion capture, and traditional keyframe animation.
 We are using Motion Builder to edit the recorded take from Motive and separate the characters.